Some people believe they are UFOs; others, the ghosts of Spanish conquistadors.

 Finally, I turned south toward Alpine.
 I could see for hundreds of miles, it seemed, in every direction.
 The horizon is ringed with blue mountain ranges.
 Dirt roads lead, apparently, to distant ranches.

-Alpine sits on an almost-mile-high plateau in the Chihuahuan Desert.
-It once served as a campsite for cowboys and a tent-town for railroad workers.
+Alpine sits nearly a mile high on a plateau in the Chihuahuan Desert.
+It once served as a campsite for cowboys and railroad workers.

 The development of Big Bend National Park in the 1930s and 1940s spurred growth, attracting a population of over six thousand.
-Colorful murals and taco trucks attempt to cover up the empty downtown storefronts.
+Today, colorful murals and taco trucks attempt to cover up the empty downtown storefronts.

 On the way into town, I spotted a herd of javelinas, about ten of them around a water tank.
 Big Bend National Park’s film says the javelina “looks like a pig and smells like a skunk.”